 - The College plans a traditional Spring schedule for the upcoming semester, which includes holidays for Presidents Day (Feb.
 21), and Spring Break (the week of March 21-25) for students.

 - The final day of classes will be May 13.

 Final exams will be held the week of May 16.

 Commencement events will be held on May 21.

 Additional information can be found in the College’s 2021-22 Academic Calendar.

 Face Coverings on Campus

-COVID-19 testing will continue to be conducted on campus for those individuals who are not fully vaccinated as well as anyone believing they have come in contact with an infected individual or who is displaying symptoms of the virus.
+COVID-19 testing will continue to be conducted on campus for those individuals who are not fully vaccinated and boosted, as well as anyone believing they have come in contact with an infected individual or who is displaying symptoms of the virus.
 Enhanced surveillance testing will also be scheduled for student-athletes.